-This Digital Twin framework establishes a set of principles to ensure that digital technology and processes are considered at every stage of the built asset's lifecycle, supporting our mission by driving the adoption of digital approaches that improve the delivery, resilience and performance of infrastructure.
-It is part of a series of navigators produced by the Hub to provide a framework for client organisations to consider embedding digital twinning into an individual project.
+Enabled by the Construction Innovation Hub, this Digital Twin (DT) framework establishes a set of principles to ensure that digital technology and processes is considered at every stage of the built asset's lifecycle, supporting our mission by driving the adoption of digital approaches that improve the delivery, resilience and performance of infrastructure.

-This interactive guide is aimed at Boards that are involved in producing business cases or procuring capital projects with Digital Twin considerations.
+This interactive guide is especially aimed at client bodies and particularly those involved in producing business cases or procuring capital projects with DT considerations.